 A rule of thumb for the year 2017 is a single individual’s income must be less than $2,205 / month and their resources, excluding their home and vehicle, must be valued at less than $2,000.
 However, in some states the income limit is as low as $500 / month, and in others, as high as $5,000 / month (when combined with a non-applying spouse, as income and asset limits are different for single persons versus married couples).
 This amount might be even higher if the individual has exceptionally high care expenses.
 The resource limit in some states is as high as $20,000.
 What is defined as a countable resource also differs by the state in which one resides.
 However, in addition to one’s home and vehicle, household belongings and personal effects are considered exempt (non-countable) assets.
 For assistance determining your eligibility, please use our Find a Planner tool.

 Further complicating eligibility is the concept of a Community Spouse.
 When one spouse requires care and the other spouse is healthy and can live independently (at home or in the community), they are considered a “community spouse”.
-In this situation, a complicated division of assets is necessary and the cost for the community spouse to continue living independently is considered a factor in determining Medicaid eligibility.
+In this situation, a complicated division of assets is necessary, and the cost for the community spouse to continue living independently is considered a factor in determining Medicaid eligibility.
 In 2017, community spouses can have a maximum monthly income of $3,022.50 and a total of countable assets valued at no greater than $120,900.
-Again, the home is excluded provided the community spouse lives in and the value of their home equity does not exceed $560,000 (or $840,000 in some states).
+Again, the home is excluded provided the community spouse lives in it and the value of their home equity does not exceed $560,000 (or $840,000 in some states).

 The complexity of Medicaid eligibility underscores the important of Medicaid planning.
 Learn more about what Medicaid planners do.